Palmertown Range Project

-Located at the interface of rapidly expanding urban development and the natural landscape of the Adirondack Park, the Palmertown Range presents a unique opportunity to shape a sustainable, natural-urban intersection.
+Located at the interface of rapidly expanding urban development and the natural landscape of the Adirondack Park, the Palmertown Range is shaping a sustainable, natural-urban intersection.

-The Palmertown Range project area is located in Saratoga County.
-The area encompasses 40,500 acres within the southern portion of the Palmertown Mountain range.
-The predominately forested zone contains approximately 8,000 acres of currently protected lands and three key recreation hubs: Moreau Lake State Park, Daniels Road State Forest, and Lincoln Mountain State Forest.
+The Palmertown Range project area is part of the southern Adirondack foothills located in Saratoga County and encompasses 40,500 acres within the southern portion of the Palmertown Mountain range.
+The predominately forested zone contains approximately 9,000 acres of currently protected lands and four key existing recreation hubs: Moreau Lake State Park, Daniels Road State Forest, Graphite Range Community Forest, and Lincoln Mountain State Forest.

 Protect.
 Play.
 Prosper.